frosit/hypernode-alfred/README.md

-Alfred 3 Hypernode workflow
+Alfred 3 Hypernode knowledgebase workflow
 ===========================
 > A simple Alfred 3 workflow to query the hypernode knowledgebase.

-This workflow is provided as is.
-It basically provides a "quick" way to navigate to a Hypernode knowledgebase topic.
+This workflow basically provides a "quick" way to query the fantasic [Hypernode knowledgebase](http://support.hypernode.com/) and navigate to a topic.

 Refer to the [Alfred website](https://www.alfredapp.com/)

 # Installation